 |

-This fabric type of covering is on the very
+This type of covering is on some very early

 |